andyl/BAMRU-Private/README.md

 may work with Cygwin.

 To run the app:
-- ask Andy to send you the application datafiles
+- get the application datafiles from Andy (sqlite database, image directory, environment file)
-  - sqlite database
-  - image directory
-  - environment file
 - clone the app & install the datafiles
 - edit database.yml to use sqlite
 - run `bundle install`